romerogroup/pyprocar/sphinx/filter.rst

 	pyprocar.filter('PROCAR’,'PROCAR-filtered_spin’, spin=[1])

-This creates a new PROCAR file containing only the selected :math:`k`-points.
+This creates a new PROCAR file containing only the selected spin component(s).

 ========================